zola-25/Explain-My-Energy/docs/index.markdown

 This is the documentation for the **Explain My Energy** project.
 It is intended to be used with the Explain My Energy web app.

-The link to the live app is listed below, although if you want to dive straight in, it's recommended to have a look at the pre-configured demo version first, available at [demo.explainmyenergy.com](https://demo.explainmyenergy.com).
+The link to the live app is listed below, although if you want to dive straight in, it's recommended to have a look at the pre-configured demo version first, available at [demo.explainmyenergy.net](https://demo.explainmyenergy.net).

-**Explain My Energy** is an open-source hobby project inspired by some of the ideas of a B2B-focused UK startup, that didn't quite make it to version 1.0.
+**Explain My Energy** is an open-source hobby project inspired from some of the ideas of a B2B-focused UK startup, that didn't quite make it to version 1.0.

 The goal is to provide a consumer-focused, free, easy-to-use tool for users to understand their home energy usage -  forecasting future energy bills and seeing how seasonal temperature changes affects energy costs.

 It is only functional for UK users, but the code could easily be extended to support energy usage data from any source.

-- For a pre-configured example setup, see [demo.explainmyenergy.com](https://demo.explainmyenergy.com)
+- For a pre-configured example setup, see [demo.explainmyenergy.net](https://demo.explainmyenergy.net)

+- The live version of the app is available at [explainmyenergy.net](https://explainmyenergy.net)

 - The source code for this project is available on [GitHub](https://github.com/zola-25/Explain-My-Energy)

-- The live version of the app is available at [explainmyenergy.com](https://explainmyenergy.com)

 ## Purpose